Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 >[!NOTE]
 > The *Operators* list from the `catalog` is a list of lists containing two elements.
 The first one corresponds to the operator class, and the second one is a list of compatible hosts for the operator.
 If no host is specified, the node will be usable in any context.
 For instance, if the second element is `["maya", "houdini"]` the operator will be only available for those DCC's.
-Refer to [Integrations & Resources](../../integration_resources/integrations_resources.md) for more information.

 There are two ways of adding a custom catalog to Shift: